 Since an IT budget is a terrible thing to waste, for which technologies should CIOs be socking away?
-We recommend

 Examining the company and peer's financial and key metric performance with business leaders to determine pain points and competitive weaknesses.

 Calculating the cost/benefit, ROI, risks and strategic benefits of all proposed projects.

 Analyzing all projects head to head to select the highest-reward, lowest-risk plans which align with the corporate strategy.

 Predict the three-year impact on [the] IT budget and corporate financials to help optimize, communicate and sell the plan to executives.

 Repeat the process on a regular basis to report card the realized value of IT.What current trends -- tech or non-tech -- do you see having the biggest impact on tomorrow's data center?

 Budgets are still tight, and the data center is still a place where CFOs are demanding that CIOs do more with less, and that current investments be maximized before any new investments are improved.
 Three areas will be the focus of investments: